saviviro/gmvarkit/README.md

                 init_values=myvals, ncores=2)
 plot(gfevd3)

+# Check also the function linear_IRF for estimating linear impulse response
+# functions based on a specific regime.

 # Test with Wald test whether the diagonal elements of the first AR coefficient
 # matrix of the second regime are identical:
 # fit22s has parameter vector of length 27 with the diagonal elements  of the